obmarg/cynic/cynic-book/src/derives/query-fragments.md

 ### Making a Query with QueryFragments

 QueryFragments that apply to the Query type (otherwise known as the Root type) of a schema can be used to build a `cynic::Operation`.
-This is the type that can be sent to a server and used to decode the response.
+This `Operation` is the type that should be serialized and sent to the server.

 If we wanted to use our FilmConnection to get all the films from the star wars API we need a QueryFragment like this: